openmessaging/openmessaging-cpp-jni/doc/DevelopmentGuide.md

 # Development Guide

 ## Prerequisites
-The following softwares are assumed installed in your operating system.
+The following software are assumed installed in your operating system.

 1. Git
 2. C++ Tool chain